-- Bachelor's degree plus six years professional experience in business operations, economics, public health, public relations, research and evaluation or in providing social services or health services; two years of the experience must have been at the advanced level or above. - Eight years of full time work experience in any field may be substituted for the required bachelor's degree only. - Candidates without a bachelor's degree may combine work experience and college credit to substitute for the bachelor's degree as follows: - o 15-29 semester hours for one year of experience - o 30-44 semester hours for two years of experience - o 45-59 semester hours for three years of experience - o 60-74 semester hours for four years of experience - o 75-90 semester hours for five years experience - o 90 or more semester hours for six years experience - Graduate training with eighteen semester hours in one or any combination of following fields will substitute for one year of experience on basis of thirty semester hours for one year of experience: public health, public relations, counseling, social work, psychology, rehabilitation services, economics, business, public health or health administration - Juris Doctorate will substitute for two years of required experience. - Master's degree in any of above fields will substitute for two years of experience - Ph.D. in above fields will substitute for three years of experience
+- Bachelor's degree plus four years professional experience in business operations, economics, public health, public relations, research and evaluation or in providing social services or health services; one year of the experience must have been at the advanced level or above. - Six years of full time work experience in any field may be substituted for the required bachelor's degree only. - Candidates without a bachelor's degree may combine work experience and college credit to substitute for the bachelor's degree as follows: - o 30-59 semester hours for one year of experience - o 60-89 semester hours for two years of experience - o 90-119 semester hours for three years of experience - o 120 or more semester hours for four years of experience - Graduate work in qualifying fields will substitute for the general experience on the basis of thirty semester hours for one year of experience - Juris Doctorate will substitute for two years of required experience. - Master's degree in any of above fields will substitute for two years of experience - Ph.D. in above fields will substitute for three years of experience - Graduate training will not substitute for more than three years of the general experience.